Heatsink icon Heatsink

 Open Heatsink, then ⌘, (Cmd-comma) to bring up Settings.
 Under General → Display, pick Fahrenheit.
 The change propagates to every readout (dashboard, popover, menu bar, status footer, alert notifications) immediately.

-How do I get a notification when my Mac gets hot?
+How do I get a notification when my computer gets hot?

 Settings → Alerts.
-Toggle "Notify when a sensor exceeds the threshold," set your threshold, and pick a cooldown.
-Heatsink will post a local notification when any sensor crosses the line.
-The cooldown prevents notification spam during a long workload.
+Toggle "Notify when a sensor crosses a threshold," then set two thresholds — a warning tier and a critical tier — each with its own cooldown.
+Heatsink posts a local notification when the hottest sensor crosses either line.
+Per-tier cooldowns prevent notification spam during a long workload; the critical tier wins when both fire.

 What does "PMU tdie6" mean?
 What about "PMU tcal"?